-Based on the findings of the 2012 inspections, the bridge is capable of safely supporting the posted load.
+Based on the findings of the 2014 inspections, the bridge is capable of safely supporting the posted load.

-- Items to be included in future repair contract: - Replace the damaged cross bracing members - Clean the eyebar pins in U10' and U11 to allow for free movement of upper chord members - Floorsystem repairs - Bearing repairs - Repoint stone masonry at substructure units (30 LF) - Repair outlet pipe at substructure units (8 LF) - Replace deteriorated and non-functioning ornamental fiber optic lighting on truss eyebars.
+- Items to be included in future repair contract: - Replace the damaged cross bracing members - Clean the eyebar pins in U10' and U11 to allow for free movement of upper chord members - o Floorsystem repairs - Bearing repairs - Repoint stone masonry at substructure units (30 LF) - Repair outlet pipe at substructure units (8 LF) - Replace deteriorated and non-functioning ornamental fiber optic lighting on truss eyebars. - Replace decking on both sidewalks

-For a list of maintenance repair items, see the 2012 Annual Maintenance Report.
+For a list of maintenance repair items, see the 2014 Annual Maintenance Report.